trigardon10/Neuro-Tactics/README.md

 # Neuro-Tactics
-Neuro-sama themed tactics game made in Godot for the 2024 Neuro-sama Gamejam: https://itch.io/jam/neuro
+Neuro Tactics is a Neuro-sama themed tactics game made in Godot for the 2024 Neuro-sama Gamejam: https://itch.io/jam/neuro

+This is my first Game ever, I hope you enjoy it!

+### How to play

+Move your units by selecting them with the cursor and pressing the Select Button.
+The stats of units are displayed when hovering them with the cursor.
+Your turn is over after you moved all your units.

+Goal is to defeat Evil.
+When Neuro dies you lose the game.

-### Planned features
+### Buttons

-- Simple turn based combat
-- 2D pixelart sprites
-- Story Prolog and Epilog
-- One map
-- Three playable units with unique moves
-- One minion enemy type and one Boss enemy
-- Story and map based on theme
-- Neuro-sama API implementation
+Movement: Arrow Keys / WASD

+Select: Space / Enter

+Cancel: Escape / Backspace

-### Possible future features
+### Credits

-- Multiple maps with story in between
-- Power progression system
-- More playable units
-- More/Better art and animations
+Most Spritework was done by my friend Longbunny

+The Midi Version of LIFE was made by Discord User "chxithesequel"

+Other Music and Sounds were taken from pixabay.com